chorong8883/threadingwebdriver/README.md

 ```

 ## Close
 Close driver.
-Wait tasks of ThreadPools are finish.
+It will wait tasks of ThreadPools are finish.
 ```python
 driver.close()
 ```